-Yes, at Just Between Friends, business is booming.
+Last year, in Tulsa alone, 28,000 moms shopped at the two semi-annual sales events.
 Last year, the spring and fall Tulsa events grossed almost 1.5 million.
-The JBF franchise, as a whole, grossed more than $15 million in 2010.
-Each year, JBF reaches hundreds of thousands of families across the country, with new sales started every season.
+The JBF franchise, as a whole, has grossed more than $15 million in 2010.
+Each year, JBF reaches hundreds of thousands of families across the country, with new sales, started every season.

 What did you do before launching your own business?

 Tell us about the Just Between Friends Franchise opportunity.

-Just Between Friends is unique in its franchise offering in that it is not a 365 days a year, bricks and mortar store, but a sales event franchise that provides growth opportunities, within a given territory based on family demographics.
+Just Between Friends is unique in its franchise offering in that it is not a 365 days a year, brick and mortar store.
+Instead, it’s a sales event franchise that provides growth opportunities within a given territory based on family demographics.

 Just Between Friends has received national coverage from ABC News, Good Morning America, CNN, Headline News, Inside Edition and CNBC’s The Big Idea.

-How many hours do you work a week and how much is spent is your home office?
+How many hours do you work a week, and how much is spent in your home office?

 JBF is not a secret sauce where you make money in your sleep.
-However, it does have a high growth rate if you are willing to work hard and hustle…there is no limit to your success.
+However, it does have a high growth rate if you are willing to work hard and hustle; there is no limit to your success.